openstack-archive/sahara/doc/source/userdoc/features.rst

 Hadoop versions after 1.2.0 support four-layer topology (https://issues.apache.org/jira/browse/HADOOP-8468).
-To enable this feature set ``enable_hypervisor_awareness`` option to ``True`` in Savanna configuration file.
-In this case Savanna will add compute node ID as a second level of topology for Virtual Machines.
+To enable this feature set ``enable_hypervisor_awareness`` option to ``True`` in Sahara configuration file.
+In this case Sahara will add compute node ID as a second level of topology for Virtual Machines.

 Heat Integration
 ----------------

-Savanna may use `OpenStack Orchestration engine <https://wiki.openstack.org/wiki/Heat>`_ (aka Heat) to provision nodes for Hadoop cluster.
+Sahara may use `OpenStack Orchestration engine <https://wiki.openstack.org/wiki/Heat>`_ (aka Heat) to provision nodes for Hadoop cluster.
-To make Savanna work with Heat the following steps are required:
+To make Sahara work with Heat the following steps are required:

 * Your OpenStack installation must have 'orchestration' service up and running
-* Savanna must contain the following configuration parameter in *savanna.conf*:
+* Sahara must contain the following configuration parameter in *sahara.conf*:

 .. sourcecode:: cfg